logaretm/vee-validate/docs/guide/components/validation-provider.md

 ### Manual Validation

 Triggering validation on any of the providers is simple, but it is opt-in.
 Meaning you need to explicity call the validation on the provider instance.
-Using [refs](https://vuejs.org/v2/api/#ref) and the [public methods](#methods) `validate` and `applyResult` makes it a breeze.
+Using [refs](https://vuejs.org/v2/api/#ref) and the [public method](#methods) `validate` makes it straight forward.

 ```vue
 <template>